darshand/TIL/Linux/introduction_to_ssh.md

 ### sshd (ssh daemon)
 > sshd is a small chunk of code running in remote server side.
-*. listens for a specific network port mentioned.
+>* listens for a specific network port mentioned.
-*. authenticates requests from different machines.
+>* authenticates requests from different machines.
-*. on successful authentication spawns appropriate environments.
+>* on successful authentication spawns appropriate environments.

 ### ssh client
 >ssh client is a small piece of code running in client side.
-*.
-Knows how to communicate with remote using ssh protocal.
+*.Knows how to communicate with remote using ssh protocal.
-*.
-Know which hosts to connect.
+*.Know which hosts to connect.
-*.
-Knows credentials to be passed to authenticate ssh session.
+*.Knows credentials to be passed to authenticate ssh session.